Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 <br><br>

-### VM-7 - Enable Backups on your Virtual Machines
+### VM-7 - Backup VMs with Azure Backup service

+**Category: Disaster Recovery**

 **Impact: Medium**

 **Recommendation/Guidance**

-Enable backups for your virtual machines and secure your data
+Enable backups for your virtual machines to secure and quickly recover your data.
+The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.

 **Resources**